loopstudio/loop-studio-guides/javascript/README.md

     > Why?
 They don’t transpile well to ES5.

-  * If you must use generators, or if you disregard [our advice](#generators--nope), make sure their function signature is spaced properly.
+  * If you must use generators, or if you disregard [our advice](#generators--nope), make sure their function signature is spaced properly. eslint: [`generator-star-spacing`](https://eslint.org/docs/rules/generator-star-spacing)

     > Why? `function` and `*` are part of the same conceptual keyword - `*` is not a modifier for `function`, `function*` is a unique construct, different from `function`.

     ```javascript